-1. Ensure the area you will be laying the lawn has been cleared of all weeds, grass, stones or cement and the soil has been loosened and levelled.
+- Ensure the area you will be laying the lawn has been cleared of all weeds, grass, stones, or cement and the soil has been loosened and leveled.
 Remember the lawn will take the exact level it is laid onto.

-2. Topsoil is recommended if the existing soil consists of clay, sand, or builders have damaged the top soil from builder’s rubble.
+- Topsoil is recommended if the existing soil consists of clay, sand, or builders have damaged the topsoil from builder’s rubble.

-3. You can either apply compost (We recommend Farmyard organics) or you can apply 2.3.4 fertilizer on to the soil before planting of the lawn.
+- You can either apply compost (We recommend Farmyard organics) or you can apply 2.3.4 fertilizer to the soil before planting the lawn.

-5. Place the sods onto the soil and roll the sod out.
+- Place the sod’s onto the soil and roll the sod out.
 Making sure not to pack them too tightly together.
 Try and stretch them as much as possible without breaking them apart.
 If there is a slight gap between the joining sods you can apply compost between them.
 Once the grass starts to grow, the sods will bind and grow together.

-6. Water, water AND water.
+- Water, water, AND water.
 You should be able to see water soaking through the layer of topsoil if you lift the sod.
 When you walk on the lawn it should feel “squishy” beneath your feet.